hermetique/edsger/README.md

 it can be hard to define functions tacitly, resulting in a lot of repeated code.
 For example, the [latex](https://github.com/johnli0135/edsger/blob/master/lib/latex.eg) module overloads the arithmetic operators `+` `-` `*` and `/` in order to handle arithmetic on `expr` objects, which represent LaTeX expressions.
-These definitions essentially just pass their inputs on to a helper function:
+These definitions just pass their inputs on to a helper function:
 ```haskell
 data _ _ expr